streamthoughts/jikkou/docs/content/en/docs/Concepts/reconciliation.md

 ---
+tags: [ "concept" ]
 title: "Reconciliation"
 linkTitle: "Reconciliation"
 weight: 3
 ---

 {{% pageinfo color="info" %}}
-In the context of Jikkou, reconciliation refers to the process by which the current state of a desired object is compared to the actual state of the system and any differences (called _changes_) between the two are reconciled or corrected.
+In the context of Jikkou, reconciliation refers to the process of comparing the desired state of an object with the actual state of the system and making any necessary corrections or adjustments to align them.
 {{% /pageinfo %}}

 ### Changes